Returning to Your Workplace: What to Consider

 Vice President of Design and Product Development, Mohawk Group

-She has designed flooring solutions ranging from Luxury High End wool product for Ralph Lauren to Corporate tile products for Google and Amazon to Historic Woven Renovation products.
-She was instrumental in launching Mohawk Group’s resilient hard surface business and lead development for the first ILFI certified Living Products in flooring.
-With a B.S. in Textile Science and a MBA, Jackie considers herself a creative scientist.
+Jackie is an industry veteran with almost three decades of diverse experience.
+She leads the Design and Product Development Studios at Mohawk Group in Dalton, GA and is responsible for the brand's showrooms.
+She has designed flooring solutions ranging from luxury high end wool product for Ralph Lauren, to corporate tile products for Google and Amazon, to historic woven renovation products.
+With a B.S. in Textile Science and an MBA, Jackie considers herself a creative scientist.
 She believes that design impacts all aspects of business and that creative thinkers can change the world.

 Judith Heerwagen, PhD